Precomputing Strategy for Hamiltonian Monte Carlo Method Based on Regularity in Parameter Space: Precomputing Strategies

 \subsection{Domain of Interest}

 The grid needs to be specified over a finite domain of interest such that there is a good balance between the cost and efficiency of the precomputing strategy.
-That is, we need to find an appropriate bounded domain that covers most of the high density region without creating cells that are rarely visited by the sampler.
-Note that for points outside of this domain of interest, one can still use the standard HMC method; however, there will not be any computational saving for these points.
+That is, we need to find an appropriate bounded domain $D$ that covers most of the high density areas without creating cells that are rarely visited by the sampler.

+Note that for points outside of $D$, one can still use the standard HMC method; that is, there will not be any computational saving for these points.
+More specifically, the overall potential energy function can be presented as follows: